 Veterinary acupuncture is one of the safest therapies utilized if practiced by a competent acupuncturist.
 Side effects are rare.
 Occasionally, an animal’s condition may deteriorate temporarily before improving, but this phenomenon typically resolves in 24-28 hours.

-Because acupuncture balances the body’s own system of healing and no chemical are administered, complications rarely, if ever, develop.
+Because acupuncture balances the body’s own system of healing and no chemicals are administered, complications rarely, if ever, develop.
 However, most side effects are mild and even pleasant -- a sense of relaxation, an improvement in sleep, or improvement in digestive tract transit.

 If something concerns you after your pet’s acupuncture treatment, contact Badger Veterinary Hospital-Beloit right away.

 Veterinary acupuncture treatments may last from 10 minutes to 30 minutes, depending on the condition being treated, patient tolerance, and method employed.
-There are many ways of stimulating acupuncture points include the use of dry needles, electro-acupuncture, aquapuncture (injecting a solution into a point), moxibustion (heating the point), as well as laser acupuncture.
+There are many ways of stimulating acupuncture points including the use of dry needles, electro-acupuncture, aquapuncture (injecting a solution into a point), moxibustion (heating the point), as well as laser acupuncture.

 The number of treatments needed differs from patient to patient.
-For difficult or long-standing conditions, he/she may need 1 to 3 treatments weekly for several weeks.
+For difficult or long-standing conditions, your pet may need 1 to 3 treatments weekly for several weeks.
 Usually, people see a change in their pet within the first few treatments (4 to 6 treatments) if the acupuncture is going to make a meaningful difference.